-Condition Reference Condition Requirements Document Reference Report at the frequency identified in the relevant Construction Monitoring Program. and Water Management Plan.
-C15 Where a relevant CEMP Sub-plan exists, the relevant Construction Monitoring Program may be incorporated into that CEMP Sub-plan.
-Refer to Construction Noise and Vibration Management Plan and Construction Soil and Water Management Plan.
+Condition Reference Condition Requirements Document Reference C15 Where a relevant CEMP Sub-plan exists, the relevant Construction Monitoring Program may be incorporated into that CEMP Sub-plan.
+Refer to the Project's Noise and Vibration Management Plan and Soil and Water Management Plan.